kpumwong/kpumwong-ness.github.io/_posts/2016-01-01-Misc-python-problem-solving.md

 title: Misc python problem solving
 ---

-This post will have various small examples of the use of different python tools and frameworks that I was not able to fit into the bigger examples, but I find worthy of showcasing.
+This post will have various small examples of the use of different python tools and frameworks, that I was not able to fit into the other examples.
+However, I find them worthy of showcasing.

 ## Load environment variables

-It is important to handle enviroment variables delicately as we should not have usernames and passwords floating around in the github repos.
-A simple way of doing this is to have all creds for connecting to databases and APIs in a .env file that is added to the .gitignore file and thereby not pushed to the remote repo.
-There are even more secure ways of doing handling this.
+It is important to handle enviroment variables delicately, as we should not have usernames and passwords floating around online in the github repos.
+A simple way of doing this, is to have all credentials for connecting to databases and APIs in a .env file.
+This should then be added to the .gitignore file and thereby not pushed to the remote repo.

-In side the python files that are used in production you could then add this code to load the .env file contents if you run the file locally.
-However, this would fail if the python file was run elsewhere.
+Inside the python files that are used in production, you can add the code below to load the .env file contents when you need to run the file locally.

 ```python
 try: